mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 These static files are stored in the `./default_static_content/` directory.

-Whenever changes are made to any of those files, the `config` table default inserts in the MySQL Workbench model need to be updated with JSON data containing the minified and Base64-encoded content of those static files.
+Please Note: Whenever changes are made to any of those files the MySQL Workbench model needs to be updated.

-The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `./default_static_content/config.data.json` file that can be then used to populate the `config.data` column in the MySQL Workbench model.
-In addition, a `./default_static_content/insert.sql` script is generated that can be executed against a MySQL Server already configured for MRS. The latter is useful to test any modifications to the static files.
+The script `../scripts/prepare_default_static_content.sh` and the corresponding NPM SCRIPTS entry can be used to generate a `./default_static_content/insert.sql` file.
+The MySQL Workbench model script `4.
+Insert Default Content` content needs to be replaced with the content of this `./default_static_content/insert.sql` file.

 Please note, that the `../scripts/prepare_default_static_content.sh` script requires the installation of the following dependencies.